 TT: Absolutely wonderful.
 Tell us more about your mission.
 And will there be more books?

 A: Our mission is to give girls a positive view of life, and to encourage all children to spread their wings and fly.
 One of the best parts of our collection is that for every book you buy, another book is being donated to a child that may be struggling to dream!
 We are partnering with charities to incorporate a one for one model in order to reach as many kids as we can.
 And yes, we cannot wait to start writing more books.
 We even have the next couple brave women picked out!

 TT: That sounds phenomenal.
 How can we purchase the books?

-A: You can purchase the books directly from our Queen Girls website!
+A: You can purchase the books directly from our Queen Girls website, or on Amazon (click to see)!
 Our initial book publication is funded by our Kickstarter campaign, and we’d love the participation of anyone out there who thinks these books can make a positive impact on the world.

 TT: Yay!
 Do you have experience in writing or self- publishing?

 A: Neither of us have experience in self-publishing, but hey, it’s a great opportunity to learn!
 We’ve had a fun year of challenging ourselves to learn the process, from researching, testing, and creating our content.
 We have also reached out to fellow self-publishers, authors, and entrepreneurs who have been very beneficial.
 Everyone is so excited and willing to share their stories with us.
 Helping one another out: it is what makes the world go round!